Menu

 Alzheimer's disease is a form of dementia; it is the most common among older people.

-It is an irreversible progressive brain disease that slowly destroys memory and thinking skills.
-Memory is the first to be targeted by the disease; plaques and tangles forming on the brain is considered the main sign of the disease.
+It is an irreversible and progressive brain disease that slowly destroys memory and thinking skills.
+Memory and language functions are the first to be targeted by the disease; plaques and tangles forming in the brain are considered the main signs of the disease.

-These plaques and tangles as they form on the brain, they attack healthy nerve cells affecting their communication with each other resulting in their death.
+These plaques and tangles attack healthy nerve cells affecting their communication with each other resulting in their death.
 As the nerve cells die, brain tissue begins to shrink.

 The Diagnosis & Treatment of Alzheimer's Disease

 Alzheimer's is difficult to diagnose, not one doctor specializes in the diagnosis and treatment of the disease.
 It's best with a team of professionals including neurologists, neuropsychologists, psychologist, psychiatrists, geriatricians, and others.
-A total diagnostic workup includes medical history, imaging procedures, and neuropsychological testing, as well as other procedures depending on the individual's presentation When a neuropsychologist or other professional in the field of psychology or psychiatry sees a person exhibiting symptoms of Alzheimer's, a set of criteria is often used to help make an accurate diagnosis.
-The DSM-IV outlines a detailed set of criteria for the diagnosis of Alzheimer's.
+A total diagnostic workup includes medical history, imaging procedures, and neuropsychological testing, as well as other procedures depending on the individual's presentation When a neuropsychologist or other professional in the field of psychology, psychiatry, neurology, or geriatric medicine sees a person exhibiting symptoms of Alzheimer's, a set of criteria is often used to help make an accurate diagnosis.
+The DSM 5 TR outlines a detailed set of criteria for the diagnosis of Alzheimer's.

-In order to meet the criteria for AD, the deficits must affect one's ability to hold a job, fulfill domestic responsibilities and/or maintain social relationships.
+In order to meet the criteria for a neurocognitive disorder like Alzheimer's Disease, the measured deficits in cognition must affect one's ability to hold a job, fulfill domestic responsibilities, and/or maintain social relationships.
 The deficits must also represent a significant decline from the person's previous level of functioning.

 What are the Stages of Alzheimer's Disease?